-The Yarkovsky-O'Keefe-Radzievskii-Paddack Effect (YORP) is an effect on the rotation of asymmetric bodies such as Asteroids.
-The effect is due to radiation from the asteroid from the heat gained by radiation from the Sun.
-When the heated area turns away from the Sun, its outgoing radiation creates a force (e.g., Yarkovsky Effect).
-In a symmetric body, the force will push the entire object, but in an asymmetric body, it can affect the object's spin.
+The Yarkovsky-O'Keefe-Radzievskii-Paddack effect (YORP effect or just YORP) is an effect on the rotation of asymmetric bodies such as asteroids.
+The effect is due to black-body radiation from the asteroid from the heat gained by radiation from the Sun.
+When the heated area turns away from the Sun, its emitted radiation creates a force (e.g., Yarkovsky effect), which is strongest from the surface just rotated away from the Sun.
+In a symmetric body, the force will push the entire object, affecting its orbit, but in an asymmetric body, it can affect the object's rotation.

-Binary YORP (BYORP) is an effect on two orbiting bodies orbiting each other and around a star, and affects binary (co-orbiting) asteroids.
-The YORP effect causes the orbit to expand or contract, depending on the particulars of the shape and orbit.
+Binary YORP (BYORP) is an effect on two orbiting bodies that are orbiting each other, the pair orbiting around a star, and affects binary (co-orbiting) asteroids.
+The created force and resulting acceleration causes the orbit of the two around each other to expand or contract, depending on the particulars of the shapes and orbit.